annashipman/annashipman.github.io/_posts/2022-01-01-clojure-vagrant.md

 ## I use Vagrant for most things I do

 I love [Vagrant](https://www.vagrantup.com/), because I love being able to put things down and pick them up where I left off, without having to recreate environments.
-In any case, I do not have a good memory, and the Vagrantfile is built in documentation.
+I do not have a good memory, and the Vagrantfile is built-in documentation.
 I create a Vagrantfile for almost every side project I do.

-Of course, this means I sometimes (/often) end up going down a rabbithole that is has very little to do with the actual side project itself.
-However, these are usually great fun and I learn things.
+Of course, this means I sometimes (or often...) end up going down a rabbithole that has very little to do with the actual side project itself.
+However, these are usually most entertaining, and I learn things.
 Here is one rabbithole and what I learned.

 ## I could not replicate a concurrency gain